What is neurofibromatosis?

 The extent and severity of manifestations of NF vary greatly from person to person and varies within the same family.

-- Diffuse plexiform: invasive tumours that may involve all layers of skin, muscle, bone and blood vessels
+- Plexiform neurofibromas present as bag-like masses within the skin.
+Nodular plexiform neurofibromas involve the dorsal nerve roots and diffuse plexiform neurofibromas are invasive tumours that may involve all layers of skin, muscle, bone and blood vessels.

 The severity of cutaneous involvement in NF1 is not an indicator of the extent of the disease as internal manifestations are common and are often more serious.
-Problems may occur in other parts of the body including:
+Problems in other parts of the body include:

 - Malformation of the long bones (below the knee and elbow) and curvature of the spine (scoliosis)